miteshksingh/InterviewPrep-101/concurrency/4_CriticalSectionAndLocks.md

 Possible Scenarios of race conditions
 * Test Then Act

+## Liveness
+Ability of a program to execute in a timely manner is called liveness.
+If a program experiences a deadlock, then it's not exhibiting liveness.

+## Live Lock
+A livelock occurs when 2 threads continously react in response to the actions by the other thread without making any real progress.
+Analogy - Two persons trying to cross each other in a hall way.
+Joh moves left, Arun right, block again.

+## Starvation
+An application thread can  experience starvation when it never gets CPU time or access to shared resources.

 ## Deadlocks
 Deadlocks occur when 2 or more threads aren't able to make any progress because the resource required by the first thread is help by the second and the resource required by the second thread is help by the first